Basic hosting questions and script

 • If there are first-timers: “The way flow club works is we will share what we’re gonna work on, then mute our mics, try to keep the video on, and go work on it.
 Then we’ll come back and share how it went.
 This ritual helps prime our brain to get into flow more quickly when we get started.”

-• “Let’s think about what we’re going to work on and share with each other.
+• Host goes first: “Let’s think about what we’re going to work on and share with each other.
 I’ll go first”

 • “In this session, I’ll be working on _____”

-• “Hey ___, what are you going to be working on today?”
+• Call on people to avoid awkwardness: “Hey ___, what are you going to be working on today?”

 Introduce the music, explicitly grant permission to turn it off